Warner Brothers Interactive Entertainment and developers Avalanche Software, along with Portkey Games are working on Hogwarts Legacy

-The game will launch in 2021 and also come to the Xbox Series of consoles as well as PlayStation 4, Xbox One, and PC.
+Hogwarts Legacy will launch in 2022 and come to the Xbox Series of consoles as well as PlayStation 4, Xbox One, and PC.

-Here's a quick overview of the game courtesy of the official website:
+Here's a quick overview of Hogwarts Legacy courtesy of the official website:

 "Hogwarts Legacy is an immersive, open-world action RPG set in the world first introduced in the Harry Potter books.
 Now you can take control of the action and be at the center of your own adventure in the wizarding world.
 Embark on a journey through familiar and new locations as you explore and discover fantastic beasts, customize your character and craft potions, master spell casting, upgrade talents, and become the wizard you want to be.